Guidelines for expecting mothers

 The best way to avoid getting sick in the first place is to wash your hands frequently and eat a healthy diet.
 And if your friends, co-workers or family members are sick, try to keep your distance.

-“Your immune system is weaker while you are pregnant; if your co-workers are sick you may want to stay home if they insist on coming to the office,” said Dr. Favetta.
+“Your immune system is weaker while you are pregnant; if your co-workers are sick you may want to stay home if they insist on coming to the office,” says Dr. Favetta.

-Marcel Favetta, MD, is an obstetrician-gynecologist at Geisinger Wyoming Valley Medical Center and Geisinger South Wilkes-Barre.
+Marcel Favetta, MD, is an obstetrician-gynecologist who sees patients at Geisinger Wyoming Valley Medical Center and Geisinger South Wilkes-Barre.
 To schedule an appointment, please call 800-275-6401.